SNHU-CS/CS-330/module03/mod3_tutorials.md

     glUniformMatrix4fv(viewLoc, 1, GL_FALSE, glm::value_ptr(view));
     glUniformMatrix4fv(projLoc, 1, GL_FALSE, glm::value_ptr(projection));

-And the vertex shader combines them, and multiplies the vertex location with it.
+The vertex shader combines them and multiplies the vertex location with it.
 Remember that matrix transformations are applied right-to-left, so the model matrix (being the first transformation) will be on the right.

     layout (location = 0) in vec3 position; // Vertex data from Vertex Attrib Pointer 0
     layout (location = 1) in vec4 color;  // Color data from Vertex Attrib Pointer 1